 Q. But can I afford it?

 A. Try this simple equation.
 Divide the gross income you would like your business to bring in this year by the total number of hours you wish to work.
 So if you want your business to earn $100K and you wish to work a 40-hour week, divide $100,000 by 2080, which is 40 hours times 52 weeks.
 You may wish to subtract 80 hours to give yourself two weeks vacation, so $100,000 divided by 2000 hours is $50.
-That means every single hour you spend working needs to bring in $50 in order for you to reach your goal.
-That’s working hours, not billable hours.
+That means every single hour you spend working on your business needs to bring in $50 in order for you to reach your goal.
+That’s working hours, not just billable hours.
 Now does it start making sense to find someone to help you?

 Q. What kind of help do I need?